fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 end
 ```

-And to ensure that your stubbed method returns the same content as the original one, it's possible to create a test as the following:
+To ensure that your stubbed method returns the same content as the original one, it's possible to create a test as the following:

 ```ruby
 require 'rspec'